-The main theories of development; economic and social dualism; agricultural, industrial, and trade strategies; the use of monetary and fiscal policies in promoting economic development; and the role of less developed countries in the emerging global economy.
-Prerequisites: ECON 256 or ECON 259 and ECON 257 or permission of the instructor.
+The main theories of development; economic and social dualism; agricultural, industrial, and trade strategies; and the role of less developed countries in the emerging global economy.
+Prerequisites: ECON 256 or ECON 259 and ECON 257 and permission of the instructor.
 Preference given to ECON and ECMA majors.